maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 "A long time" could be different for each operation and we can use our observability tools to guide us here.

-Similar to with events if the operation is not idempotent then the request can only be retried if provisions have been put in place to deal with duplicates.
+Similar to events, if the operation is not idempotent then the request can only be retried if provisions have been put in place to deal with duplicates.

 ## Other considerations

-Although the system is complex we can do our best to keep things simple where we can.
-Minimise accidental complexity.
+Although the system is complex we can do our best to minimise accidental complexity.

 - Defining domain boundaries lowers cognitive complexity for engineers
-- Ensuring the whole team understand _why_ will contribute towards them making the right decision and keeping the code clean
+- Ensuring the whole team understand _why_ helps them to make the right decision and keep the code clean
 - Test first approach to ensure we only write the code we need

 ### System design and team structure